princethakur1999/princethakur1999/README.md

 A user-friendly web application that facilitates various user activities, including sign-up, log-in, profile editing, post creation, editing, and deletion.

 ### Project 1: [Formify](link-to-formify)
-Developed a user-friendly web application that facilitates form submission, viewing, and downloading in PDF format.
+Auser-friendly web application that facilitates form submission, viewing, and downloading in PDF format.<br>
 Administrators can securely log in with a 4-digit PIN, access all user-filled forms, edit them, and download in PDF format.